5 best Shopify appointment apps for service businesses (2026)

 - 4.6★ across ~250 reviews — well-regarded for support and design

-- Good fit for premium-positioned brands
+- Good fit for premium-positioned and omnichannel brands

 Cons